 - There’s more to website translation than translation.
 Many technical and operational workflows are also involved.

 The scope (and eventual cost) of a translation project is usually defined by word count—the total number of words to be translated by the vendor.
 Determining word count for offline content such as documents is easy.
 But it’s much harder for websites.

 Why?
 Translatable text is often easy to detect on webpages.
 But translatable digital content lives in many forms and formats, like images, videos, PDFs, on-site applications and more.
 These elements can be hosted on entirely different servers and databases.
-Website translation vendors with immature or undercooked content-detection technologies will often miss these critical customer-facing components.
+Legacy translation vendors with immature or undercooked content-detection technologies will often miss these critical customer-facing components.

-Vendors with undercooked technologies often miss translatable content, leading to deceptively low cost estimates.
+Legacy vendors with undercooked technologies often miss translatable content, leading to deceptively low cost estimates.

 This means there’s lots of content that is not initially identified for translation.
 This leads to deceptively low word counts.
 This, when combined with price-per-word pricing, leads to wildly inaccurate cost estimates.